AngryUEFI/AngryCAT/README.md

     * the GPF handler writes 0xdead to RAX
     * GPF is triggered if the ucode update is rejected

+## UCODEEXECUTETESTRESPONSE
+* ID 0x80000151
+* Returns the `rdtsc` difference
+    * `rdtscp` is run before and after the `wrmsr` instruction
+    * *Note*: the emulator does not support `rdtscp`, currently `rdtsc` is used
+    * only some basic instructions are executed to load registers
+    * no memory accesses are done
+    * check AngryUEIF/stubs.s for instruction list
+* Returns RAX
+    * the GPF handler writes 0xdead to RAX
+    * GPF is triggered if the ucode update is rejected
+* Returns the contents of the result buffer
+    * Length is returned as 8 Byte in the packet

 ### Structure
 * 8 Byte LE unsigned - `rdtsc` difference
 * 8 Byte LE unsigned - value of RAX
+* 8 Byte LE unsigned - length of result buffer
+* up to 1024 Bytes result buffer

 ## MSRRESPONSE
 * ID 0x80000201